Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 structured grid solvers for a turbine simulation using identical settings.

 This example uses the [pandoc-crossref][119] package to reference sections and figures within the generated report.
-To install the package issue the following command:
+To install the package (for converting to Word format with pypandoc) issue the following command:

 ```
-(snld3d) > conda install install pandoc-crossref=0.3.10.0
+(snld3d) > conda install pandoc-crossref=0.3.10.0
 ```

 For the example to run, two environment variable **must be set**.
 For path to